jrosa770/cisco_ios-no_role/README.md

 The playbook will run the task on `ios-swt-1` and `ios-rtr-1`

-For a particular host in this case `ios-swt-1`:
+For a particular host within the inventory file, in this case `ios-swt-1`:
 ```yml
 ---
 - hosts: ios-swt-1